languitar/autosuspend/doc/source/external_command_activity_scripts.rst

 pyLoad
 ******

-`pyLoad <https://pyload.net/>`_ uses an uncommon login theme for its API and hence two separate requests are required to query for active downloads.
+`pyLoad <https://pyload.net/>`__ uses an uncommon login theme for its API and hence two separate requests are required to query for active downloads.
-Use something along the following lines to query `pyLoad`_.
+Use something along the following lines to query pyLoad.

 .. code-block:: bash